DannyDanh/FlashFin/README.md

 Submitted by: **Danh Nguyen**

-This web app: **FinFlip is an interactive flashcard web app that helps you master personal finance terms through quick, gamified quizzes with instant feedback and progress tracking.**
+This web app: **FlashFin is an interactive flashcard web app that helps you master personal finance terms through quick, gamified quizzes with instant feedback and progress tracking.**

 Time spent: **2** hours spent in total

 ## Required Features

 The following **required** functionality is completed: